 Responses to Other Documents for Comment

-The Accounting Standards Board (AcSB) may respond to a document issued for comment by other bodies when it relates to matters effecting financial reporting by Canadian entities.
+The Accounting Standards Board (AcSB) may respond to a document issued for comment by other bodies when it relates to matters affecting financial reporting by Canadian entities.

 AcSB Response – The FASB Exposure Draft on Financial Services — Insurance